A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Simulation Studies

+We apply our proposed tests to the generated sequences.
+Since for the red-green-list watermark, the specific form of the score function $h(\cdot)$ does not affect the hypothesis testing outcome, and thus there is no need to compare different score functions.
+We choose the optimal threshold $\gamma_n$ following Theorems \ref{optimscore-red} and \ref{rg:partial} for complete inheritance and partial inheritance, respectively.

-In the fixed Type I error setting, Figure~\ref{rg:fixed} demonstrates that the Type I errors empirically align closely with the nominal level of 0.05, converging as the text length increases in both the complete and partial inheritance settings.
-This behavior aligns with our theoretical guarantees for asymptotic Type I error control.
-Additionally, in both settings, the Type II errors decrease rapidly to 0.
-In fact, in our theoretical derivation, it is easy to compute the Type II error of our optimal test, given by $\mathbb{P}(\mathcal{Z}<\frac{\sqrt{n}(\gamma-\theta)}{\sqrt{\theta(1-\theta)}}+\sqrt{\frac{\gamma(1-\gamma)}{\theta(1-\theta)}}\Phi^{-1}(1-\alpha))$, where $\mathcal Z$ is a standard normal random variable.
-When $\theta$ is close to 1, $\frac{\theta-\gamma}{\sqrt{\theta(1-\theta)}}$ becomes large, leading to a rapid decay of the Type II error.
-This behavior highlights the efficiency of our testing method, particularly for cases where the TV distance constraint is tight.
+Figure \ref{fig:rg-fix} reports the average type I and type II errors versus the text length, based on 5000 replications, under the setting of fixed type I error.
+In this case, the rejection threshold of our test depends only on the nominal level $\alpha$, but not on the value of $\theta$.
+We again see that the type I errors empirically align closely with the nominal level of 0.05 and become increasingly closer to 0.05 as the text length increases, agreeing with our theory.
+Additionally, in both the complete and partial inheritance settings, the Type II errors decrease rapidly to 0.
+In fact, we can compute the type II error of our optimal test, which is given by

+where $Z$ is a standard normal variable and $\Phi$ is its cdf.
+When $\theta$ is close to 1, the term on the right-hand-side of becomes large, leading to a rapid decay of the type II error.
+This highlights the efficiency of our test, particularly for the cases when the TV distance constraint is tight.

-We now consider the case of minimizing the sum of type I and type II errors.
-In the setting of complete inheritance, again, we can see the sum of type I and type II errors drop quickly to 0.
-In the setting of partial inheritance, recall that we generate the data with $\theta=0.8$.
-To construct different testing procedures, we vary the values of $\theta$ used for the rejection region threshold in \eqref{gamma:rg}.
-Figure~\ref{rg:sum} (right) shows the comparison for different testing procedures with $\theta\in\{0.7,0.8,0.9,0.95\}$.
-As shown in the right figure, the optimal sum of Type I and Type II errors is achieved when the chosen $\theta$ matches the true value used for data generation.
+Figures \ref{fig:rg-sum} reports the average sum of type I and type II errors versus the text length, based on 5,000 replications, under the setting of minimizing the sum of type I and type II errors.
+In this case, the rejection threshold of our test depends on $\theta$.
+We see that the sum of type I and type II errors drops quickly to 0, reflecting the effectiveness of our test.

+{Finally, we clarify the difference in how $\theta$ appears in Figures~\ref{fig:rg-fix} and~\ref{fig:rg-sum}.
+In the fixed type I error setting (Figure~\ref{fig:rg-fix}), the rejection threshold depends only on the nominal level $\alpha$, and is independent of $\theta$ (as shown in Theorem~\ref{rg:partial}).
+Therefore, only one curve appears in each panel.
+In contrast, in the setting where the goal is to minimize the total error (Figure~\ref{fig:rg-sum}), the rejection threshold depends on the chosen value of $\theta$, and hence multiple curves are plotted.
+Additional results for other values of $\theta$ {that are used for data generation} are reported in Appendix~\ref{append-sec:gm-sim}.}